 Every Monday, the r/gamedev subreddit has a marketing thread where people ask for feedback (I don’t know if other subreddits do this).

 That was quite a bit of information to take in so we won’t spend too much more time distracting you from your marketing.
-The Planable Team sincerely hopes that you find as much invitation and welcome in the communities that we’ve shared as we did when we first joined them.
-I think we can definitely agree that it’s the biggest and best community list you’ll find on the internet and we’re glad you took the time to dive into it with us!
+The Planable Team sincerely hopes that you find as much invitation and welcome in the marketing communities that we’ve shared as we did when we first joined them.
+I think we can definitely agree that it’s the biggest and best community list you’ll find on the internet.
+We’re glad you took the time to dive into it with us!
 Share it with a friend and happy marketing!

 Thanks to @JMattMke and @_Jason_Michael for helping me with Twitter chats, Alfred Lua and Arielle Tannenbaum on sharing more information about #bufferchat and Buffer Community on Slack, Dan Cecile help for bonus communities, @SFerika, @griner and Perri Robinson for sharing personal insights on communities they are hosting.